global-source/flask_boilerplat/README.md

 #### To install required 'pip' bundles.

-Move to Boilerplat's root directory and execute the following.
+Move to boilerplate's root directory and execute the following.

 ` pip install -r requirements.txt `

-## 2. To start your Flask Boilerplat
+## 2. To start your Flask boilerplate
 It will set the application to execute

 #### Linux